mmuratarat/mmuratarat.github.io/_pages/faq.md

 10. [How to drop a table?](#how-to-create-a-new-database-table)
 11. What is the difference between BETWEEN and IN operators in SQL?
 12. What is the difference between primary key and unique constraints?
+13. What is the difference between a Fact Table and a Dimension Table?

 [Miscellaneous](#miscellaneous)